nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Clearing debts with valid inputs

-    1. Prerequisites: There are persons in the list.
+    1. Prerequisites: The first person in the list has 1 or more debts.

-    1. Test cases: `cleardebts 1`<br>
+    1. Test case: `cleardebts 1`<br>
-       Expected: The first person in the list appears without any debts.
+       Expected: All debts are removed from the first person.

     1. Other valid commands include any use of `cleardebts` with a correspondingly valid person index.<br>
-       Expected: The corresponding person in the list appears without any debts.
+       Expected: All debts are removed from the corresponding person in the list.

 1. Clearing debts with invalid inputs

-    1. Test case: `cleardebts 0`, `cleardebts 1 2`, `cleardebts`<br>
+    1. Test cases: `cleardebts 0`, `cleardebts 1 2`, `cleardebts`, etc.<br>
        Expected: No debts are removed.
 Error details shown in the status message (invalid format).

 1. Clearing debts from a person that does not exist

     1. Prerequisites: There are 3 persons in the list.

-    1. Test case: `cleardebts 4`, `cleardebts 5`, `cleardebts 6`<br>
+    1. Test cases: `cleardebts 4`, `cleardebts 5`, `cleardebts 6`, etc.<br>
        Expected: No debts are removed.
 Error details shown in the status message (invalid person index).

+### Marking debts

+1. Marking debts with valid inputs

+    1. Prerequisites: The first person in the list has unmarked debts.

+    1. Test cases: `mark 1 debt/1`, `mark 1 debt/1 2`<br>
+       Expected: The corresponding debt(s) of the first person are marked as paid.

+    1. Other valid commands include any use of `mark` with a correspondingly valid person index and debt index.<br>
+       Expected: The corresponding debt(s) of the corresponding person are marked as paid.

+1. Marking debts with invalid inputs

+    1. Test case: `mark 0`, `mark 1 debt/0`, `mark debt/2`, etc.<br>
+       Expected: No debts are marked.
+Error details shown in the status message (invalid format).

+1. Marking debts from a person that does not exist, or marking a debt that does not exist.

+    1. Prerequisites: There are 3 persons in the list, each having 1 debt.

+    1. Test case: `mark 4 debt/1`, `mark 1 debt/3`, `mark 2 debt/1 5`, etc.<br>
+       Expected: No debts are marked.
+Error details shown in the status message (invalid person/debt index).

+### Unmarking debts

+1. Similar to marking debts, but with persons having debts marked as paid initially, then attempting to mark them as unpaid.

+### Statement

+1. Requesting for statement when all persons are being displayed

+    1. Prerequisites: List all persons using the `list` command.
+At least 1 person in the list and the sum of debts is $100.

+    1. Test case: `statement`<br>
+       Expected: PayMeLah shows a statement showing you are owed $100 in total.

+1. Requesting for statement while only some persons are displayed

+    1. Prerequisites: Filter the persons list using commands such as `find` and `listdebtors`.
+At least 1 person in the list and the sum of debts is $50.

+    1. Test case: `statement`<br>
+       Expected: PayMeLah shows a statement showing you are owed $50 in total.

 ### Sorting